Toho Titanium SC

 Toho Titanium Soccer Club is a Japanese football club based in Kanagawa.
 The club has played in Japan Soccer League Division 2.
 It currently plays in the Kantō Soccer League, one of the nine leagues that makes part of the Japanese Regional Leagues, which corresponds as the 5th tier of Japanese football.

+Stadium

+The club play most of its games at Yanagishima Sports Park, Kanagawa prefecture.